0xCooL-Web3/open-source/Position Exchange NFT Scanner/README.md

 Scan the Position Exchange NFT Secondary Market.

--Used pure JavaScript in Browser F12(DevTools) - console to run this script.
+- Used pure JavaScript in Browser F12(DevTools) - console to run this script.

 support custom setting:
 - filter by "grade, value, price, power, over pay, power price, bit time" with min or max.